Promisek Solo String Workshops

 We will combine lessons, masterclasses, practice pods, and lively discussion sessions.
 Participants will also have practice time on the premises.
 The workshops include group playing of string ensemble music, listening to professional performances, and interactions with "practice pods", or small groups of participants working towards similar goals.
 Participants may also request coachings on orchestral excerpts.
 The workshop ends with group and solo performances in a Sunday afternoon concert on the last day of the workshop.

-Where: Promisek, a communal educational and environmental estate located on the Three Rivers Farm in Bridgewater, CT.
+The Solo String Workshops are held on the property of Promisek, a communal educational and environmental estate located on the Three Rivers Farm in Bridgewater, CT.
 860-350-8226.

 Driving/GPS Address: 694 Skyline Ridge Rd, Bridgewater CT 06752.
 Postal Address: Promisek, Inc. , P.O.
-Box 402, Bridgewater CT 06752. http://www.promisek.org/.
+Box 402, Bridgewater CT 06752.

 SCHEDULE